Bhumjaithai Party: 2025

 On 18 June 2025 the Bhumjaithai Party announced its withdrawal from Thailand's ruling coalition government led by the Pheu Thai Party.
 This decision followed the leak of a phone conversation between Prime Minister Paetongtarn Shinawatra and former Cambodian Prime Minister Hun Sen, which raised concerns about national sovereignty amid ongoing border tensions between Thailand and Cambodia.
 In a statement by the Bhumjaithai party, all party ministers have submitted their resignations to the prime minister, effective 19 June.

 Ideology

 Bhumjaithai Party combines elements of conservatism, populism, and economic liberalism in its policy platform.
-The party's approach to governance is characterized by welfare-oriented developmental policies while maintaining traditional conservative values, particularly regarding the monarchy.
+The party's approach to governance is characterised by welfare-oriented developmental policies while maintaining traditional conservative values, particularly regarding the monarchy.